 John McClane will return for another installment of the Die Hard franchise, but his sixth adventure could take a very different form.

-The film is being unofficially referred to as Die Hard: Year One — which also happens to be the title of a Boom Studios comic book series published back in 2009 that similarly explored McClane’s “origin story” with the NYPD.
-That four-issue series was set in New York City during 1976 and had McClane facing off against yet another group of terrorists, and was followed by another four-issue series set during the New York City blackout of 1977.
+The portion of the film featuring a young McClane will reportedly be set in 1979 and be an origin story of sorts for the character — much like the Die Hard: Year One comic book series published by Boom Studios in 2009.
+That four-issue series was set in New York City during 1976 and had McClane facing off against yet another group of terrorists.
+It was followed by another four-issue series set during the New York City blackout of 1977.

+Willis is reportedly involved with casting the younger McClane, and there’s no official word on which — if any — franchise characters will also appear in McClane.
 While the most recent installment of the Die Hard franchise was a bit underwhelming, 2013’s A Good Day to Die Hard managed to earn more than $300 million worldwide despite a meager $67 million in U.S. theaters and generally negative reviews.
-Basically, even a bad Die Hard movie can turn a good profit for the studio.